Kidney Health Australia - Education, Advocacy, Research, Support

-Kidney Health Australia was first incorporated on 9 August 1968 as a non-profit organisation which has served the kidney community of Australia for well over 40 years.
+Kidney Health Australia was first incorporated on 9 August 1968 as a non-profit organisation which has served the kidney community of Australia for over 45 years.
 Kidney Health Australia's mission, vision and values are at the core of how we conduct our business and form the foundation for our future direction.

 Kidney Health Australia has given a long term commitment to families and children affected by kidney disease, but the biggest challenge remains for us to reach those two million Australians who do not know they have early kidney damage.

-To promote good kidney health through education, advocacy, research and support.
+To promote good kidney health through education, advocacy, research and support

-To save and improve the lives of Australians affected by kidney disease.
+To save and improve the lives of Australians affected by kidney disease

 - Commitment to excellence